10 days from £1960pp plus international flights.

 International flights and taxes; visas; travel insurance; meals not specified; drinks; tips; laundry; optional excursions; items of a personal nature.

-Getting there: This holiday starts and ends in Antananarivo (Tana).
+This holiday starts and ends in Antananarivo (Tana).
 Return flights from the UK cost from around £800 per person, depending on season and availability.
 We are happy to book flights for you.

 Departure dates: This is a tailor made holiday that runs from March to December.
 It can begin on the day of your choice, subject to availability.